moq-wg/moq-transport/draft-lcurley-warp.md

 A Track is the central concept within the MoQ Transport protocol for delivering media and is made up of sequence of objects ({{model-object}}) organized in the form of groups ({{model-group}}).

-A track is a transform of a uncompresss media or metadata using a specific encoding process, a set of parameters for that encoding, and possibly an encryption process.
+A track is a transform of a uncompressed media or metadata using a specific encoding process, a set of parameters for that encoding, and possibly an encryption process.
 The MoQ Transport protocol is designed to transport tracks.

 ### Track URI {#track-uri}